merthidayetoglu/CommBench/README.md

 template <typename T>
 void Comm<T>::measure(int warmup, int numiter, double &minTime, double &medTime, double &maxTime, double &avgTime)
 ```
 For "warming up", communications are executed ``warmup`` times.
-Then the measurement is taken over ``numiter`` times, where the latencies are recorded for calculating the statistics.
+Then the measurement is taken over ``numiter`` times, where the latency in each round is recorded for calculating the statistics.

 #### Example